Floyd-Steele/Latent-Semantic-Clustering-of-Open-Ended-Survey-Responses/README.md

-# Semantic Clustering of Open-ended Survey Responses
+# Semantic Clustering of Open-ended Survey Data

 Project aimed at extracting the most representative responses from an open-ended survey question using a combination of Latent Semantic Analysis (LSA) and K-means clustering techniques.